Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative

-The concept of tagged partition is classically used in Riemann (and more generally, Henstock-Kurzweil) integration theory.
+The concept of tagged partition is used in Riemann (and more generally, Henstock-Kurzweil) integration theory.
 We refer to \cite{Fremlin} for (much more) general results.
-A real-valued function $f$ on $\Omega$, of compact support, is said to be $\nu$-Riemann integrable if it is bounded, $\nu$-measurable, and for any family $(\mathcal{A}^N,X^N)_{N\in\N^*}$ of tagged partitions, with $\mathcal{A}^N=(\Omega_1,\ldots,\Omega_N)$ and $X^N=(x_1,\ldots,x_N)$, we have
+A real-valued function $f$ on $\Omega$, of compact support, is said to be $\nu$-Riemann integrable if it is bounded, $\nu$-measurable, and if, for any family $(\mathcal{A}^N,X^N)_{N\in\N^*}$ of tagged partitions, we have

 and thus